Yusufii9/ICAAI-2025/README.md

-# CSI5386 Project — Aligning Knowledge Concepts to Whole Slide Images for Hirschsprung’s Disease Classification
+# Knowledge-Driven Vision-Language Model for Plexus Detection in Hirschsprung’s Disease
 ## 📋 Overview

 This project proposes a novel framework that integrates expert-derived textual concepts into a CLIP-based vision-language model to guide plexus classification in histopathological whole slide images (WSIs) for Hirschsprung’s Disease (HD).